Romalu86/RESTool/README.md

 - as2_original - works with Gold and Vengeance editions

-- as2_addons - works with Reloaded, Conscription, Zombie Shooter 2 Teaser, Objects Extended Project (Old versions before 1.1.0.6)
+- as2_addons - works with Reloaded, Conscription, Zombie Shooter 2 Teaser

 - zs2_engine - works with Zombie Shooter 2 / Alien Shooter: Revisited